Spring Garden Revival

 Understanding Thatch Buildup in Oak Lawn’s Heavy Clay Soils

-Oak Lawn’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soil series, as identified by the USDA Web Soil Survey.
+Oak Lawn’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soils, as identified by the USDA Web Soil Survey.
 These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5) that slows microbial activity.
-The result is slow decomposition of organic matter, especially in compacted, anaerobic conditions common after winter freeze-thaw cycles and spring waterlogging.
-Humid Illinois summers further promote rapid Kentucky bluegrass growth, increasing thatch accumulation.
-A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound: poor drainage is exacerbated, air movement to roots is restricted, and fungal diseases (such as summer patch or necrotic ring spot) become more prevalent.
+The result is a slow decomposition rate for organic matter, especially in compacted, anaerobic conditions.
+Illinois’ humid summers promote rapid Kentucky bluegrass growth, while spring waterlogging and freeze-thaw cycles further complicate thatch breakdown.
+A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound: poor drainage is exacerbated, air movement to roots is restricted, and fungal diseases become more prevalent.
 Key indicators that dethatching is needed include:

 • Water ponding after light rain